CartoonishVillain/Incapacitated/README.md

 * IncapEffectData - custom json array, see below for more details on how to set up.
 Adds additional potion effects to users while they're incapacitated.

+* ReviveEffectData - custom json array, see below for more details on how to set up.
+Adds additional potion effects to users when they're revived.

 * DANGERDisableGiveUp - true or false, disable the give up command.
 Not recommended.

 * DANGERDisableIncapPlayerDamage - true or false, should any damage attributed to an incapacitated player be canceled?